East Sussex Highways website

 This meant that the required functionality was already known, this mixed with the expert in-house knowledge of Sales Force within ESH massively decreased the application design phase and we could focus on the user journey, user experience and user interaction – all key requirements of the project.

-Application and design separation
+Application and Design Separation

 At this point of the project the coding part of the project (application build) and design separated from each other.
 This allowed us to start the application build without relying on a finalised design.